SwetamberD/swetamberd.github.io/docs/index.markdown

     </p>

     <p class="justified">
         We study complex dynamical systems to understand how they change, adapt, and interact with their environment.
 Such interactions give rise to striking non-equilibrium phenomena: chemicals forming intricate patterns, cells sustaining life, or networks displaying interesting collective behaviors.
-By uncovering the dynamical principles underlying such processes, we gain a deeper understanding of complexity in nature while also building a foundation for engineering synthetic systems with tailored dynamical behaviors.
+By uncovering the dynamical principles underlying such processes, we aim to deepen the current understanding of complexity in nature while also building a foundation for engineering synthetic systems with tailored dynamical behaviors.
 Our work is theoretical, grounded in mathematics, physics, and computation, yet it is driven by real-world phenomena where dynamics and complexity are central.
     </p>